Addison Lee: Customised auto allocation and taxi management solution

 Liam Griffin, Vice Chairman of Addison Lee, said:

 “Haulmont is a trusted technology partner of Addison Lee.
-It has been integral to supporting Addison Lee’s sustained growth over the last seven years.
+It has been integral to supporting Addison Lee’s sustained growth over several years.
 As a company, Addison Lee’s reputation for innovation and service delivery is based to a large degree upon our belief in bespoke software as a means to creating competitive advantage; and Haulmont’s ability to execute that strategy”.